yaaaaam1/yaaaaam1/README.md

 - 👀 I’m interested in doing data science for social good.
 - 🌱 I’m currently learning BERT, eager to learn some image analysis to imrpove myself.
 - 💞️ I’m looking to collaborate on more tasks related to social good.
-- 📫 How to reach me --> yaaaaam1@gmail.com
+- 📫 How to reach me --> Check my profile down below👇

 <!---
 yaaaaam1/yaaaaam1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.